kosmoi/web-pages/README.txt

 	Email: frederickk.schredder@web.de
 	Discord: https://discord.gg/XjeR27D3nC

-My mission is building a simple website without adds, wich code is open.
+My mission is building a simple website without adds with an open source code.

 PS: it can be that i don't invest much time for that project, be aware of that, but youre free to make a "fork" of this "project".